 Let’s Compare the Health Benefits

-Store Bought Flour has had the germ and the bran removed so that the bags of flour on the shelves can stay fresher.
+Store Bought Flour has had the germ and the bran removed.
+This allows the bags of flour on the shelves to stay fresher.
 The vital nutrients have been removed.
 There are organic flours that retain a little more of the vitamins and minerals but they can get costly.
-I have found a few wonderful organic bread flours that I use with my fresh-milled flour.
-One is a Stone Ground bread flour and the other is a Hard White Wheat flour that has been ground in a special way that retains all of the nutrients.
+I have found a few wonderful organic bread flours that I use with my fresh-milled flour or alone.
+They are stone ground fresh milled flour.
+It has been ground in a special way that retains all of the nutrients.
+I’ll be sharing about them below.

 Fresh-Milled Flour has a lot of the daily required essential nutrients in each kernel, also referred to as wheat berries.
 Each kernel is constructed of three parts.
 The Bran, Germ and the Endosperm.
 The bran is the outer layer and consists of a small amount of protein, B vitamins, trace minerals and fiber.
 The germ is tucked away like an embryo and contains some protein, B vitamins and essential fatty acids.
 It is also a great source of fiber.
 Once the bran and the germ are broken, they are exposed to oxygen and now the nutrients are now oxidized.
 This means that the flour will not stay fresh on the shelf for very long.